khush3/website_files/content/home/extracurricular.md

   location = "Moscow, Russia"
   date_start = "2019-07-27"
   date_end = "2019-08-03"
   description = """Represented India in an eight-day delegation in Russia.
-The main aim of the delegation was to promote mutual understanding of values and culture and develop international relations."""
+The main aim of the delegation was to promote mutual understanding of values and culture and develop international relations. [[certificate link]](https://drive.google.com/open?id=17w9hyuT01iTAhV6snYDLq5-QTQK7FSQj)"""

 [[experience]]
   title = "Volunteer"